Darciechapman/darciechapman.github.io/README.md

 Code Refractor

-In this project, the objective was to take existing, functional code, clean it up and refactor it to meet standards enabling people with socio-economic restrictions or disabilities to access the website.
+The objective of this project was to take functional working code, tidy it up and refactor it, making it accessible for individuals with disabilities or low socio-economic restrictions.
+These standards are important for companies to achieve, assuring a wide range of people will be able to view and understand the website.